 Loon Lake Resort

 Loon Resort is located in the hills east of Reedsport.
 There are less kid-specific amenities here, but boy oh boy will the kids love it!
-Here you will find a gorgeous white sandy beach with a roped off swimming area, a volleyball court, and you can even rent a paddle board or peddle boat for lots of fun!
+Here you will find a volleyball court, a store/deli/ice cream shop and you can even rent a paddle board or peddle boat for lots of fun!

 There are also fun hikes nearby and don’t forget, you are just a half hour or so from the ocean!
 You can explore much of what the great state of Oregon has to offer at just this one place.